 There are a host of other genetic problems that could be detected by microarray or karyotyping.
 But there again, the results are only as good as the test.
 Karyotype will identify only large chromosomal abnormalities (deletions, translocations, extra copies) but not small defects in DNA.
 Microarray includes probes for many genetic markers, but not all of them.

-The FISH test involves fixing, permeablizing, and exposing the cells to a fragment of DNA bound to a florescent probe.
+The FISH test involves fixing, permeabilizing, and exposing the cells to a fragment of DNA bound to a fluorescent probe.
 This fragment of DNA is specific to a gene.
 If the gene is present, or if there is an increased number of gene copies, the cells will fluoresce and they can be seen with a microscope.

 In the second test with cells gathered by amnio or CVS, cells are grown in a culture and then treated so they will all be at the same, optimal stage of cell division.
 This can take a week or two.
 Then cells are evaluated by karyotyping: images of each individual chromosome are collected and studied to determine exactly how many copies of each chromosome are present in each cell.